Bai Suocheng

-Bai Suocheng or Bai Xuoqian (白所成 (Bái Suǒchéng); ပယ်ဆောက်ချိန်; born 14 May 1950) is a Burmese Kokang politician from Shan State.
+Bai Suocheng (白所成 (Bái Suǒchéng); ပယ်ဆောက်ချိန်; 14 May 1950 – 11 November 2025) was a Burmese Kokang politician from Shan State.
 He was the deputy commander of the Myanmar Nationalities Democratic Alliance Army who later became the MP of the Shan State Hluttaw representing Laukkai and first leader of the Kokang Self-Administered Zone.
-In 2024 he was extradited to the People's Republic of China for running online and telephone scam centres.
+In 2024, he was extradited to the People's Republic of China for running online and telephone scam centres.

 Life and career

 Bai was a deputy commander of the Myanmar Nationalities Democratic Alliance Army (MNDAA) who assisted Pheung Kya-shin in ousting Yang Mao-liang from the leadership in 1992.
 He later tried to replace Pheung himself with the support of Myanmar's government.
 Bai allied himself with the Tatmadaw (Myanmar Armed Forces) to oust Pheung during the three-day Kokang incident in 2009.
 Remnants of the MNDAA were reorganized into Border Guard Force #1006 under Bai's supervision afterwards.

 He was elected as an MP of the Shan State Hluttaw representing Laukkai Constituency No. 2. during the 2010 general election.
 Bai's agreement led to the formation of the Kokang Self-Administered Zone on 20 August 2010 where Bai would become its the first head of the Kokang Self-Administered Zone.

 Under his rule, the region became known for drugs and weapons trafficking.
 Bai was not very popular and survived an assassination attempt in March 2012.
 Bai's deputy, Liu Gaoxi, was elected in the same general election in 2010, and was known for his involvement with drugs trafficking.
 Bai Suocheng, his children and his associates dominated a multi-billion-dollar hotel and casino business empire, including online gambling operations.
 These businesses extend to Karen State and internationally to Sihanoukville, Cambodia.
 Chinese court records have heard multiple cases involving the Bai and Liu family's companies relating to gambling, smuggling, and kidnapping from Kokang hotels and casinos.

 On 10 December 2023, China issued a warrant for him.
 He was later arrested by Burmese authorities, which transferred him along with other nine people, including his son Bai Yingcang, to China on 30 January 2024.
 On 11 July 2025, Bai was prosecuted by the Shenzhen People's Procuratorate.

 From 19 to 22 September 2025, Bai was tried in the Shenzhen Intermediate People's Court.
 On 4 November 2025, the court sentenced Bai to death.

-On 11 November 2025, the BBC reported that Bai was taken to hospital the day after the death sentence was handed down and died before it could be carried out.
+On 11 November 2025, BBC Burmese broadcasting reported that Bai was taken to hospital the day on 5 November 2025 and died before it could be carried out.
+Xinhua later confirmed that Bai died from illness before his execution.